 There is a saying in French cooking about having the ability to cook from the market, “la cuisine du marché”.
-It is used to define a chef’s specialty.
+It is used to define a chef’s specialty to produce farmers market meals.
 I love to cook this way.
 It is my favorite thing about the warm months of the year.
 The ever-changing varieties throughout the summer and fall are so inspiring to me.
 They always have been.
 When I read this phrase in David Tanis’s book Market Cooking, I felt understood and like I had some sort of definition to lean on with my cooking style.

 So this month when the Michigan Farmers Market Association asked me to head to the Sutton’s Bay Farmer’s Market, I decided it would be the best time of year to plan a meal and cook up a beautiful meal with it.
 So I thought I would give you 5 of my best tips for building a simple meal from the market for friends.